fxstein/GoProX/docs/feature-planning/DEFAULT_BEHAVIOR_PLAN.md

    Card State                    Action
    ──────────────────────────────────────────────────────────
-   New card with media          → Import + Process + Archive New card, empty              → Offer format or skip Previously processed         → Check for new content only Has firmware update          → Offer update first Error state                  → Report and skip
+   New card with media          → Import + Process + Archive New card, empty              → Offer clean or skip Previously processed         → Check for new content only Has firmware update          → Offer update first Error state                  → Report and skip